robertoseba/gennie/README.md

-  ask         You can ask anything here clear       Clears all the conversation and preferences from cache completion  Generate the autocompletion script for the specified shell export      Export the chat history to a file help        Help about any command model       Configures which model to use. profile     Profile management status      Shows the current status of gennie
+  ask         You can ask anything here clear       Clears all the conversation and preferences from cache completion  Generate the autocompletion script for the specified shell config      Configures Gennie export      Export the chat history to a file help        Help about any command model       Configures the model to use. profile     Profile management status      Shows the current status of gennie version     Print the version of the Gennie

 Flags:
   -h, --help   help for gennie